 Face loss is not that important.

-Harmony must remain
+Harmony must remain Coaches are impartial

 Of coaches is accepted that they are traits based on background or recommendation of important person.